 Diseases that affect children, such as acid reflux, constipation, feeding issues, colic, torticollis, and plagiocephaly can be treated with OMM.[1-5] For more information see the FAQs below.

-Insurances Dr. Neuer accepts: Aetna, BCBS, Cigna, Tricare, UHC, and their third party carriers.
+Insurances Dr. Neuer accepts: Aetna, BCBS, Cigna, Tricare, UHC, and their third party carriers, as well as AHCCCs plans, excluding Mercy Care.

 Please contact us to make an appointment.

-SLP & Myofunctional Therapy services offered by Ramya Kumar MS, CCC-SLP, IBCLC.
+SLP & Myofunctional Therapy services in Glendale offered by Ramya Kumar MS, CCC-SLP, IBCLC.

 Feeding your child and helping them communicate should be times that you cherish - times to bond and nurture a lifelong relationship.
 Ramya is here to help support your family through this journey with individualized plans that help you and your child succeed.

-Skilled therapy sessions include elements of Pediatric Feeding Therapy, Orofacial Myofunctional Therapy, Cranial Sacral Therapy, Infant Massage and more.
+Skilled therapy sessions include elements of Pediatric Feeding Therapy, Orofacial Myofunctional Therapy, Craniosacral Therapy, Infant Massage and more.
 For more information see the FAQs below.

 Insurance Ramya accepts: Aetna, Aetna Banner, BCBS, UHC.